-There are no documents supporting her birth but it is generally accepted that she was born Kananbala on April 22, 1916.
+There are no official documents supporting her birth but it is generally accepted that she was born Kananbala on April 22, 1916.
 She made her debut as a child actress with the film Joydev (1926), initially working with Madan Theatres before moving on to Radha Films in films mainly directed by Jyotish Bannerjee.
-Some of her films with Bannerjee include Rishir Prem (1931), Jorebarat (1931), Vishnumaya (1932), Kantahaar (1935) and her breakthrough film as an actress, Manmoyee Girls School (1935).
+Some of her films with Bannerjee include Rishir Prem (1931), Jorebarat (1931), Vishnumaya (1932), Kantahaar (1935) and her big breakthrough film as an actress, Manmoyee Girls School (1935).

 Her most famous film at New Theatres was undoubtedly Debaki Bose’s Bidyapati (Bengali)/Vidyapati (Hindi) (1937) in which she gave perhaps her finest performance as the faithful follower of the poet Bidyapati/Vidyapati played by Pahari Sanyal.
 Its success made her the studio’s top star ahead of even Kundan Lal Saigal.
 To quote critic Krishna Chaitanya on her act in Bidyapati/Vidyapati, “Kanan Devi has the marvellous gift of smoothly carrying over to the melodic elaboration, the intimate expressiveness of speech – occasional aspiration of vowels, accented speech rhythms, sensitive manipulation of volume.”